 Publicizing your server takes time.
 Buying a server with 128 slots when it never contains more than 30 players simultaneously does not make any sense!
 Does this describe you?
 Think about looking into a Minecraft host that will allow you to change offers at any time without changing the server's address.

 You will then only need to change the server's power based on changes to the number of visitors (an increase or a decrease).

-A classic situation: a server is closed due to an incident, because its owner did not make any backups...
+An classic situation: a server is closed due to an incident because its owner did not make any backups...
 Oh yes, your game servers are not immune to this great computing rule: you MUST make backups!

-The loss of data is an important concern.
+The loss of data is a significant concern.
 Various incidents can lead to this disaster:

 - the server is hacked